 We have appointed a team of translational researchers to work with existing staff and help take these studies forward.
 This team comprises clinical research fellows, senior biomedical scientists, trials coordinators, trials statisticians, research nurses, clinical senior lecturers, an MRI physicist, as well as technical and administrative staff.

 The first phase of funding (July 2008- March 2012) included capital monies which funded the purchase and installation of a clinical leukapheresis machine to allow the safe isolation of blood cells from patients, a cell analyser to phenotype therapeutic cells and a 3T MRI machine to study the trafficking of labelled cells after infusion into patients.
 In addition we have refurbished a laboratory to GCLP grade standard for the reception, processing and storage of clinical specimens and equipped it with blood and tissue processing equipment and a real-time PCR analyser to allow rapid processing of patient samples.
-We work closely with the Cell Therapy Unit in the Advanced Therapy Facility
+We work closely with the Cell Therapy Unit in the Advanced Therapies Facility

 In 2011 we received funding for a further 5 years (April 2012-March 2017)